UPDATE: This Q&A was originally published on May 4, 2017 and last updated on June 27, 2018.

 As part of the detainees’ interrogation, the US military subjected them to torture and other ill-treatment, including placing them in painful stress positions and in extended solitary confinement; threatening them with torture, death, and military dogs; depriving them of sleep; and exposing them for prolonged periods to extreme heat, cold, and noise.

 At least 780 people have been held at Guantanamo, the vast majority without charge or trial.
 Nine detainees have died there, six from suspected suicide.
-The US has transferred 731 to home or third countries, 533 during the Bush administration and 144 during the administration of President Barack Obama.
+The US has transferred 732 to home or third countries, 533 during the George W. Bush administration and 144 during the administration of President Barack Obama and one during the administration of President Donald Trump.
 On his second day in office Obama promised to close Guantanamo, but by the end of his term in office, 41 detainees remained, including five that his administration designated for release.

 Donald Trump has said that as president he would keep the Guantanamo Bay detention facility open and add to the inmate population there.
 On January 30, 2018, Trump signed an executive order about US detention practices at Guantanamo and discussed the facility during his State of the Union address.
 The two final questions below refer to the January 30 order.